 The PBS-4100+ also increases asset uptime because its on-board diagnostics identify the specific cause of engine vibrations, which makes it easier for crews to make repairs.
 When this portable instrument is used in conjunction with MTI’s 1510A portable signal generator, combined they help to isolate problems down to cables, sensors, and system components.
 Flight line personnel and engine mechanics who use these trim balance procedures can reduce vibration levels quickly and get aircraft back into service faster.
 Aircraft cable sets and connection accessories also support faster maintenance for greater asset uptime.

 The availability of assets was important even before the lengthy grounding of the Boeing 737 MAX.
 As the spread of the coronavirus reduces international air travel, many airlines are facing diminished profits because of reduced capacity.
 As the industry confronts new challenges, MROs that maximize labor efficiency and asset uptime can better position themselves for the future.
 MTI’s PBS-4100+ is a precise, portable, and proven solution for vibration analysis and engine balancing.
-To learn more, visit MTI Instruments at MRO Americas 2020 in Booth #2107 or contact us for information.
+To learn more, contact us for information.